Accolade Inc CFO Stephen Barne - GuruFocus.com

 Over the past year, Stephen Barnes has sold a total of 4,684 shares and purchased 74 shares.
 This recent sale of 631 shares is part of a broader trend of insider selling at Accolade Inc.

 The insider transaction history for Accolade Inc reveals that there have been 3 insider buys in total over the past year.
 In contrast, there have been 62 insider sells during the same period.
-This data suggests that insiders at Accolade Inc have been more inclined to sell their shares than to buy them over the past year.
+This trend suggests that insiders may be taking advantage of the stock's current valuation to realize gains.

-On the day of Stephen Barnes's recent sale, shares of Accolade Inc were trading at $11.08 apiece, giving the stock a market capitalization of $825.438 million.
+On the day of Stephen Barnes's recent sale, shares of Accolade Inc were trading at $11.08 apiece, giving the stock a market cap of $848.264 million.

 With a price of $11.08 and a GuruFocus Value of $28.95, Accolade Inc has a price-to-GF-Value ratio of 0.38.
-Based on its GF Value, the stock is considered a possible value trap, and investors should think twice before investing.
+Based on its GF Value, the stock is considered a possible value trap, and investors should think twice before making a decision.

 The GF Value is an intrinsic value estimate developed by GuruFocus, calculated based on the following three factors: